smartanthill/smartanthill2_0/docs/design-documents/protocols/sacp.rst

 Packet Chains
 -------------

-All interactions in SACP are considered as “packet chains” (see "SmartAnthill Protocol Stack" document for more details).
+All interactions in SACP are considered as “packet chains” (see :ref:`saprotostack` document for more details).
 With "packet chains", one of the parties initiates communication by sending a packet P1, another party responds with a packet P2, then first party may respond to P2 with P3 and so on.
 Whenever SACP issues a packet to an underlying protocol, it MUST specify whether a packet is a first, intermediate, or last within a “packet chain” (using 'is-first' and 'is-last' flags; note that due to “rules of engagement” described below, 'is-first' and 'is-last' flags are inherently incompatible, which MAY be relied on by implementation).
 This information allows underlying protocol to arrange for proper retransmission if some packets are lost during communication.

 Handling of Fatal Errors
 ------------------------

-SACP is built under the assumption that in case of any inconsistency between SmartAnthill Central Controller and SmartAnthill Device, it is SmartAnthill Central Controller which is right (see "SmartAnthill Protocol Stack" document for more details).
+SACP is built under the assumption that in case of any inconsistency between SmartAnthill Central Controller and SmartAnthill Device, it is SmartAnthill Central Controller which is right (see
+:ref:`saprotostack` document for more details).
 Keeping this in mind, SACP underlying protocol MUST detect any fatal inconsistencies in the protocol (one example of such inconsistency is authenticated packet which is out-of-chain-order), and MUST invoke re-initialization of the SmartAnthill Device in this case.
 It is done regardless of the SACP state and layers above SACP, and without notifying SACP or any layers above the SACP.

 Layering remarks
 ----------------